 Increasingly, Family Businesses are turning to external expertise at a senior level in relation to key management roles historically occupied by family members.
 This brings in fresh blood, a fresh perspective and above all relevant commercial experience.
 These senior non-family employees can add significant value and stability as the Family Business is transitioned across generations.
 However, Family Businesses often struggle to attract and retain those senior non-family employees given there will be no (or very little) possibility of equity which drives the perception that there is the proverbial “glass ceiling” between senior non-family employees and the family members.

-However, the way to attract, and more importantly retain, those senior non-family employees is a mixture of providing sufficient rewards to attract them in the first place, and then providing them with a supportive environment.
-This in turn focuses on painting a picture of the future underpinned by a positive attitude to change, without a fear of failure from trying something new, and it is this latter aspect where strong embedded family values can play a significant role.
+However, the way to attract, and more importantly retain, those senior non-family employees is a mixture of providing sufficient rewards to attract them in the first place and then providing them with a supportive environment.
+This, in turn, focuses on painting a picture of the future underpinned by a positive attitude to change, without fear of failure from trying something new, and it is this latter aspect where strongly embedded family values can play a significant role.

 Spending time on identifying clear values is often a worthwhile exercise for any Family Business, however, identifying the values is only the first stage.
 The next stage once those values have been identified is to communicate and embed those values in the culture of the Family Business and the behaviour of everyone from the boardroom to the shop floor who all need to understand and act in accordance with those values in everything they do.

 Gorvins Solicitors has a number of specialist lawyers who can assist you in planning and protecting your business.
 To consult one of our experts, give us a call on 0161 930 5117 or send an email to email@example.com.

 - Next Generation the Only Option for Family Businesses?